 - Lunar-gravity-simulation mechanism (using the gantry crane to lift some of the weight of a rover).

-- Natural sunlight throughout the space, from ceiling and floor-to-ceiling large windows, with option to use controlled lighting at night.
+- Option to operate with natural sunlight throughout the space, from ceiling and floor-to-ceiling large windows, see Fig. 2.

 - Large doors over about half of the length of the testbed can be open on both sides, providing the option to extend the navigation testing area to the outside of the building.